-400 Scientists from 30 different countries gathered this week at the second Kepler Science Conference at NASA’s Ames Research Center in Moffet Field, California.
-Discussions were made on the results from analysis of Kepler Space Telescope data.
+400 scientists from 30 different countries gathered this week at the second Kepler Science Conference at NASA’s Ames Research Center in Moffett Field, California.
+Discussions were made on the results from the analysis of Kepler Space Telescope data.

 NASA Kepler Mission Findings

-Findings include 833 new planet candidates in which ten of those are less than twice the size of Earth and orbit in their Sun’s habitable zone (Goldilocks zone).
-They are at a distance from their star which allows liquid water to thrive on surface.
+Findings include 833 new planet candidates in which ten of those are less than twice the size of Earth and orbit in their sun’s habitable zone (Goldilocks zone).
+They are at a distance from their star which allows liquid water to thrive on the surface.

-During the first Kepler Science Conference, Kepler team announced Kepler – 22b.
+During the first Kepler Science Conference, the Kepler team announced Kepler-22b.
 It is the first planet to be discovered in a habitable zone.
-Later, four habitable planets have been discovered.
+Later, four habitable planets were discovered.
 Out of those, two planets were found to be in a single system.

-From the beginning to till now, 3538 planets have been discovered.
+From the beginning until now, 3,538 planets have been discovered.
 Results show that most stars in our galaxy have at least one planet and smaller planets are more common.

-Kepler data suggests that one in five starts like the sun is home to a planet up to twice the size of Earth orbiting in a temperate environment.
-This suggests that majority of stars in the night sky may be home to planetary systems like our own solar system.
+Kepler data suggests that one in five stars like the sun is home to a planet up to twice the size of Earth orbiting in a temperate environment.
+This suggests that the majority of stars in the night sky may be home to planetary systems like our own solar system.

 For more information about the Kepler mission, visit: http://www.nasa.gov/kepler